Ryan-Rivard/Nerbak/README.md

 2. Left Right Weak and Left Right Strong balance - are the weak fingers (Pinky and Ring) on one hand balanced compared to the other?
 And same with the strong fingers (Index and Middle)
 3. Weak Strong Balance - What is the balance of work between all Weak fingers and all Strong fingers.
 This does not have a subjectively correct answer, but will help us see each layouts requirement for strong and/or dexterous Pinky and Ring fingers

+ORRRRRR we could look at it like this
+- Balance between hands
+  - left / right
+  - left weak / right weak
+  - left strong / right strong
+- Balance within the hands
+  - weak / strong

 #### Left Right Balance
 Represented here as 1 - (Left hand usage / Right hand usage).
 Closer to 0 means more balanced, positive numbers are Right hand dominant, negative numbers are Left hand dominant